satyamgupta2708/binaryclassifier/README.md

  ## Explanation Of The Code:

+ **Assumptions:**\
+I) As it is a binary classifier ,it will have only two categories which will have their own label ,either 0 or 1.
+So we have assumed 0 for sedan cars and 1 suv cars ,although it can have vice versa labels.\
+II) For the output of sigmoid function ,value>=0.5 is rounded of to 1 and value<0.5 is taken as 0.\

  1)**Rename_Reshape():**-This is the function for converting each image to a specified size (or   pixel) as it is mandatory to    have equal size of all the images  to avoid  calculation  error .
 It imports PIL and OS libraries as they have required       functions to resize image.

 ![](https://github.com/satyamgupta2708/binaryclassifier/blob/master/rename.png)